 Although it is normal for babies to grunt while they are working hard in this position, we do not want them to become overly frustrated or to cry inconsolably.
 One of the best ways to help babies enjoy this time a little more is to engage with them and start slowly.
 Get down to eye level with your baby while they are lying on their tummy and talk or sing to them for a few seconds at a time.

-1. Lay Your Baby on Your Chest
+1. Put Your Baby on Your Chest

 2. Use a Boppy Pillow

 You can place your baby's armpits over a boppy pillow or rolled up towel.
 This position helps to free up your baby's hands for movement, rather than being tucked under his/her body and can also help your baby raise his head and look around with more ease.
-When using this method, make sure your baby's head/face is in front of the pillow to keep her airway free to breathe.
+When using this method, make sure your baby's head/face is in front of the pillow to keep the airway free to breathe.

 3. Use a Therapy Ball

 You can also use a therapy/yoga ball for tummy time.
-The parent, professional, or caregiver sits in front of the ball and stabilizes it with their legs while holding the baby securely in your arms with their belly on the ball.
+The parent, professional, or caregiver sits in front of the ball and stabilizes it with their legs while holding the baby securely in their arms with their belly on the ball.
 This position puts you and baby face to face, giving you so much opportunity to engage by singing, talking, making silly faces, and interacting with each other.

 4. Use a Mirror